Skip to contents

 About geometry types

-Note that when points_only = FALSE, the type of geometry returned depends on the object being geocoded.
-Administrative areas, major buildings and the like will be returned as polygons, rivers, roads and similar features will be returned as lines, and amenities may still be returned as points.
+When points_only = FALSE, the geometry type depends on the matching feature.
+Administrative areas and major buildings are returned as polygons, rivers and roads are returned as lines and amenities may still be returned as points.

-The function is vectorized, allowing multiple addresses to be geocoded, with points_only = FALSE, multiple geometry types may be returned.
+This function is vectorized, allowing multiple addresses to be searched.
+With points_only = FALSE, multiple geometry types may be returned.

 Examples